Lip Filler Migration

 Do cheek fillers migrate?

-Dermal fillers are commonly injected into the cheeks and midface to address volume loss.
-As we age, high skin laxity mixed with drooping fat pads can create hollows in the midface, making the cheeks look gaunt.
-Dermal fillers such as Juvederm, Restylane, and Sculptra are highly effective at filling in lost volume in the cheeks for a more defined look.
-Cheek filler migration is uncommon.
+Cheek filler migration is a rare occurrence.
+Dermal fillers are often injected into the cheeks and midface to treat volume loss.
+As we age, increased skin laxity combined with drooping fat pads can create hollows in the midface, making the cheeks appear gaunt.
+Fillers like Juvederm, Restylane, and Sculptra are highly effective in restoring lost volume, resulting in a more defined appearance.

 Do undereye fillers migrate?

-Hyaluronic acid fillers, such as Juvederm and Restylane, are a popular method to reduce the appearance of dark circles and under-eye bags, as well as for all-over eye rejuvenation.
-Dermal fillers are designed to stimulate collagen production in the skin, which in turn can correct volume loss around the eyes, thereby reducing the appearance of bags, dark circles, and fine lines within the treatment area.
-Dermal filler migration is most common around the lips and under the eyes, as the skin in those places is thinner, and there is less space for the filler.
-Dr. Green is an artful dermal filler injector who uses the “less is more” approach in order to create a revitalized look for your eyes and reduce the risk of filler migration.
+Yes, undereye dermal fillers can migrate.
+Hyaluronic acid fillers, like Juvederm and Restylane, are popular for reducing dark circles, under-eye bags, and overall eye rejuvenation.
+Dermal fillers aim to boost collagen production, which helps restore volume loss around the eyes and reduces bags, dark circles, and fine lines in the treated area.
+Filler migration is most common around the lips and under the eyes because the skin in these areas is thinner and provides less space for the filler to settle.
+Dr. Green is an experienced dermal filler injector who uses a “less is more” approach to create a refreshed appearance and minimize the risk of filler migration.

 How to get started with lip fillers today

-The lips are a defining facial feature that significantly contributes to one’s overall aesthetic appearance.
-Lip augmentations can help patients achieve full, plump, symmetrical lips and reduce the appearance of fine lines around the mouth.
-When seeking lip augmentation treatment, however, it is essential to visit an expert injector, as the risk of developing side effects like lip filler migration increases significantly when receiving treatment from an inexperienced injector.
-While lip filler migration can be fixed by dissolving the filler and starting again, the best way to ensure that you have stunning results the first time around is to schedule your dermal filler appointment with expert, board-certified dermatologist Dr. Michele Green.
+The lips are a defining facial feature that greatly influences one’s overall aesthetic.
+Lip enhancements can help patients achieve full, plump, and symmetrical lips while also reducing the appearance of fine lines around the mouth.
+When considering lip augmentation, it’s important to choose an experienced injector, as the risk of side effects, such as lip filler migration, increases significantly with less experienced providers.
+Although lip filler migration can be corrected by dissolving the filler and starting over, the best way to get stunning results the first time is to schedule your dermal filler treatment with an expert, board-certified dermatologist like Dr. Michele Greenin NYC.

-Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing her patients with the best non-invasive treatment options.
-Dr. Green takes a holistic approach and embraces a less-is-more philosophy, creating customized skincare routines and treatment plans that cater to the unique concerns and aesthetic goals of her patients.
-She is consistently identified as one of New York’s best dermatologists by Castle Connolly, New York Magazine, and Super Doctors for her dedication to her patients and expertise.
-Please call us at 212-535-3088 or email our New York City-based office today to schedule a consultation with Dr. Michele Green and find out about what type of filler for lip augmentation is right for you.
+Dr. Michele Green is a world-renowned, board-certified dermatologist with over 25 years of experience providing top-tier non-invasive treatments.
+She takes a holistic, less-is-more approach, designing personalized skincare routines and treatment plans tailored to each patient’s unique concerns and aesthetic goals.
+She is consistently recognized as one of New York’s top dermatologists by Castle Connolly, New York Magazine, and Super Doctors for her dedication and expertise.
+Please call us at 212-535-3088 or email our New York City-based office today to schedule a consultation with Dr. Michele Green and discover which lip filler is best for you.